 This powerful blog post critiques the phrase “They are threatened by you” as a harmful, backhanded form of dismissal often directed at women of color in academia.
 Framed as a compliment, the phrase minimizes real acts of bias and gatekeeping—especially from so-called allies—while masking systemic barriers to leadership, advancement, and recognition.
-Through the story of “Dr. Really-good-at-her-job,” the author highlights how subtle sabotage from “Dr. Ally-in-name-only” reflects broader patterns of exclusion and internalized misogyny within academic institutions.
-The blog calls for true allyship, accountability, and systemic change, rather than passive acknowledgment of injustice.
-Ultimately, it urges readers to stop excusing inequity and instead speak up, intervene, and create space for historically marginalized women to thrive.
+Through the experience of “Dr. Really-good-at-her-job,” the author highlights how subtle sabotage from “Dr. Ally-in-name-only” reflects broader patterns of exclusion and internalized misogyny within academic institutions.

 "We affirm that embracing cultural humility ensures curiosity and eliminates acts of condescension.
 To be humbled is to be vulnerable, disconnected from pride, and willing to listen, leading to growth."